Healthcare system

 The Dutch healthcare system has an excellent reputation.
 In 2023, the Legatum Prosperity Index ranked the Netherlands as the 11th best in the world, with a score of 86.4/100.

-Meanwhile, the 2022 World Index of Healthcare Innovation argues that the Dutch healthcare system is the third best in the world, behind only Switzerland and Ireland.
+Meanwhile, the 2024 World Index of Healthcare Innovation (WIHI) argues that the Dutch healthcare system is the fourth best in the world, behind only Switzerland, Ireland, and Germany.
 The country achieves ‘elite’ status on both choice and overall score.
-That said, the WIHI does warn that healthcare in the Netherlands is slipping in quality; the country’s quality score dropped from 4th place in 2021 to 10th in 2022.
+That said, the index does say that there’s room for improvement, especially in areas such as cancer treatment, pandemic preparedness, and vaccination rates.

 According to the EC 2023 country health profile, the country boasts an incredible 0.2% of the population reporting unmet medical needs.